The Lobster - Winner Jury Prize Cannes Film Festival 2015

-Funding for development, production and distribution is provided through a range of programmes, as follows:
+Funding for development, production and distribution is provided through a range of programmes:

 2. Project Development Loans:

 Funding for producers to commission a screenplay, bring together talent and undertake all of the practical work necessary to prepare a feature film or high-end TV project for production

 3. Animation Development Loans:

 Funding for animation companies to undertake all of the concept, design and story work necessary for the development of an animated feature film or TV series.

 4. International Development Loans:

-Funding for Irish Producers to enable them to participate in the development of high profile feature films and TV projects initiated by overseas producers.
+Funding for Irish producers to participate in the development of high-profile feature films and TV projects initiated by overseas producers.

 - Irish Film Production

 Films (live-action and animated features) and in certain limited circumstances high-quality television drama (including English- and Irish-language drama) originated and creatively led by Irish talents - directors, writers, producers.
 The content will generally express Irish culture in some way, and the practical management will be primarily in Irish hands.

 - Creative Co-production

 Films originated outside Ireland in which an Irish producer is involved as a creative collaborator and provider of a minority of the finance needed.
 The film must be structured as an official or recognised co-production creatively driven with significant production activity in Ireland.
 In certain cases, there will be a commitment by a funding body in the principal producer's country to provide reciprocal support for an Irish film.

 - International Production

-Feature films and TV drama originating and principally managed from outside Ireland which use Ireland as a location and involves Irish creative elements, with local services provided by an Irish-based producer (please note this fund is not currently available)
+Feature films and TV drama originating and principally managed from outside Ireland which use Ireland as a location and involve Irish creative elements, with local services provided by an Irish-based producer (please note this fund is not currently available)